 - How fast it drilled (ROP).

-- How much it cost to run (the capital cost of the bit plus the operating costs of running it in hole) per foot of hole drilled .
+- How much does it cost to run (the capital cost of the bit plus the operating costs of running it in the hole) per foot of the hole drilled?

 Cost Per Feet